What is azithromycin?

 - An irregular heartbeat, especially a problem called "QT prolongation"

 - or problems

 - About anything that could affect your ability to take medicines, such as difficulty swallowing pills, difficulty remembering to take pills, or any health conditions that may prevent your use of medicines.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Especially tell your doctor if you are taking nelfinavir or warfarin.
 Azithromycin may affect the way other medicines or products work, and other medicines or products may affect how azithromycin works.
 Ask your health care provider if there are interactions between azithromycin and the other medicines you take.

 Ask your health care provider about possible side effects from azithromycin.
 Your health care provider will tell you what to do if you have side effects.

 How should I use azithromycin?

 Take azithromycin according to your health care provider’s instructions.
 Your health care provider will tell you how much azithromycin to take and when to take it.
 Before you start azithromycin and each time you get a refill, read any printed information that comes with your medicine.

 How should azithromycin be stored?

-- Store azithromycin injection vials below 86°F (30°C).
+- Store vials of azithromycin for injection below 86°F (30°C).
 Once the injection powder in the vial has been reconstituted with sterile water and diluted, it is stable for 24 hours at or below 86°F (30°C), or for 7 days if refrigerated at 41°F (5°C).

 - Store azithromycin dry powder for oral suspension below 86°F (30°C).
-After mixing, store the suspension at 41°F to 86°F (5°C to 30°C).
+After mixing, store the suspension between 41°F to 86°F (5°C to 30°C).
 Keep the oral suspension in a tightly closed container.

 - Store azithromycin tablets between 59°F and 86°F (15°C to 30°C).